 Executive Compensation Committee.
 The Executive Compensation Committee presently consists of four non-employee directors.
-The Executive Compensation Committee met six times during 2020.
-Each member of the Executive Compensation Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.
+The Executive Compensation Committee met seven times during 2021.
+Each member of the Executive Compensation Committee meets the independence requirements of the New York Stock Exchange for board and committee service and the Company's corporate governance guidelines.
+In addition to satisfying all other applicable independence requirements, all members of the Executive Compensation Committee qualify as "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934.

-The Executive Compensation Committee's primary responsibilities includes determining the total compensation, including base salary and short and long term incentive compensation and all benefits and perquisites, of the Chief Executive Officer, and recommends to the full Board the total compensation levels for the remaining executive officers of the Company.
+The Executive Compensation Committee's primary responsibilities includes determining the total compensation, including base salary and short- and long-term incentive compensation and all benefits and perquisites, of the Chief Executive Officer and all Named Executive Officers.
 The Executive Compensation Committee also oversees the administration of the Company's executive compensation programs, including any compensation actions taken in response to the COVID-19 pandemic, and further reviews and evaluates compensation arrangements to assess whether they could encourage undue risk taking.
-In fulfilling its responsibilities, the Executive Compensation Committee may retain a consultant and during 2020, the Executive Compensation Committee used the services of Frederic W. Cook & Co., Inc., an independent compensation consultant, to assist and guide the Executive Compensation Committee.
-For a discussion concerning the process and procedures for the consideration and determination of executive compensation and the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation, see "Compensation Discussion and Analysis" beginning on page 31 of this Proxy Statement.
+In fulfilling its responsibilities, the Executive Compensation Committee may retain a consultant and during 2021, the Executive Compensation Committee used the services of Frederic W. Cook & Co., Inc., an independent compensation consultant, to assist and guide the Executive Compensation Committee.
+For a discussion concerning the process and procedures for the consideration and determination of executive compensation and the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation, see "Compensation Discussion and Analysis" beginning on page 34 of this Proxy Statement.

 Committee on Directors and Governance.
 The Committee on Directors and Governance presently consists of four non-employee directors.
-The Committee on Directors and Governance met three times during 2020.
-The Committee on Directors and Governance primary responsibilities includes developing policy on the size and composition of the Board, oversight responsibility relating to the risks associated with the Company's Environmental, Social, and Governance requirements, criteria for Director nomination, procedures for the nomination process, and compensation paid to Directors.
+The Committee on Directors and Governance met three times during 2021.
+The Committee on Directors and Governance primary responsibilities include developing policy on the size and composition of the Board, oversight responsibility relating to the risks associated with the Company's Environmental, Social, and Governance requirements (including the Company's response to climate change and sustainability, employee safety, and human capital such as diversity, equity and inclusion), criteria for Director nominations, procedures for the nomination process, and compensation paid to Directors.
 The committee also identifies and recommends candidates for election to the Board.
 Further, the committee regularly reviews the Company's corporate governance guidelines and provides oversight of the corporate governance affairs of the Board and the Company consistent with the long-term best interests of the Company and its stockholders.
 Each member of the Committee on Directors and Governance meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.

 Finance Committee.
 The Finance Committee presently consists of four non-employee directors.
-The Finance Committee met three times during 2020.
+The Finance Committee met three times during 2021.
 The Finance Committee's primary responsibilities includes advising the Board regarding the capital structure of the Company, the Company's dividend and stock repurchase policies, the Company's currency risk and hedging programs, and the investment managers and policies relating to the Company's defined benefit plans.
 Each member of the Finance Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.